 One result of this playing around are these yummy chocolate bites.
 Recipes abound in the foodie blogosphere, and all of the nutty chocolates out there are a little different – as every blogger has a favourite nut combo, for example.
 Mine is walnuts and hazelnuts, as their strong and slightly bitter taste complement the chocolate so well.
 These little guys are also great alongside the pre-breakfast morning coffee, by the way!

 Making low carb chocolate nut bites is very easy.
 You just need five ingredients – chocolate, two kinds of chopped nuts, coconut oil and low carb sweetener.
-Melt the chocolate in a small, water-immersed pot, pour them into a flat-bottom container, sprinkle with nuts and put to the fridge to cool and solidify.
-Done.
+Melt the chocolate in a melt in a bain-marie/double boiler or for 90 seconds in a microwave.
+Once the chocolate has melted, stir it to make sure there are no solids.

 I can say that this is one of the relatively few low carb treats even my kids love.
 Whenever I give them sweets, they go like “Is this keto again?”, rolling their eyes.
 But if it looks like chocolate, they will try – and this one was a hit.
 So if your loved ones are into them as well, make multiples of the recipe, sit on the sofa and watch a movie together – or nibble them during a game night.
 And most important: Take care, and stay at home and healthy in these crazy times!

 Dark chocolate and nuts!
 The best combo, easily mixed in minutes into these delicious, low carb and guilt free bites.
 Vegan and only 5 ingredients!

 200g dark chocolate (85% cocoa content or more)